Spectra FX Solutions LLP

 On an annual basis Spectra will assess all partners and employees to determine whether they are material risk takers.
 The FCA’s expected roles along with internal assessment of roles and responsibilities will form the decision in determining if an individual is an MRT.

+The remuneration MRT register will be updated as often as necessary by the Compliance Officer.
 This register will document a breakdown of all remuneration an individual classified as an MRT for each performance year has received.

 Quantitative Criteria